NCAR/rdsslibs/README.md

 here were the core of the system, used by packages like [SUDS](https://github.com/NCAR/SUDS) and [Zebra](https://github.com/ncareol/Zebra).

-The original Subversion repository has been converted to Git, and now lives as an archive at GitHub.
+The original Subversion repository has been converted to Git, and is kept here for historical reference.